University of Wyoming: Housing

 As of September 2025, the university has six residence halls and four apartment complexes.
-Four residence halls, Orr, White (the second tallest building in Wyoming), Downey, and McIntyre, are connected together via the Washakie Dining Center, which contains the main dining hall and other student services.
-The two other residence halls are North and South hall which were both constructed in 2025, and 2026, respectively.
-These residence halls house primarily freshmen.
-Only McIntire, White, North, and south houses students.
+Four residence halls, Orr, White (the second tallest building in Wyoming), Downey, and McIntyre, are connected together via the Washakie Dining Center, which contains a now closed dining hall and other student services.
+The two other residence halls are North and South halls which were constructed in 2025 and 2026, respectively.
+Starting in Fall 2026, Orr Hall will house upperclassmen.
+Only McIntire, White, North, and South halls currently house students, primarily freshmen.
+North Hall also contains a dining facility, which replaced Washakie Dining Center.
 All incoming freshmen are expected to live in the residence halls during their first year, with some exceptions.

-Each of the residence halls other than North and South hall, is named after an influential administrator or faculty member.
+Each of the residence halls, other than North and South halls, is named after an influential administrator or faculty member.
 Downey Hall is an eight-story dormitory located southwest of the Washakie Dining Center and is named after June Downey.
 Located west of the Washakie Dining Center is White Hall, a dormitory named after Laura Amanda White.
 At twelve stories and 146 feet, White Hall is the second tallest building in the state of Wyoming, two feet shorter than the Wyoming Financial Center in Cheyenne.
 McIntyre Hall, named after Clara Frances McIntyre, is located east of the Washakie Dining Center.
 This twelve-story building underwent extensive renovations in 2004 and 2005.
 Just northeast of McIntyre Hall is the eight-story Orr Hall, named after Harriet Knight Orr.
 From 2005 to 2006, Orr Hall also underwent extensive renovations to modernize its living space.

 The University Apartments are located east of War Memorial Stadium.
 They are available on a first-come, first-serve basis to all University of Wyoming students above freshman standing.
 There are apartment units in a variety of layouts in the River Village, Bison Run, Landmark, and Spanish Walk apartment complexes.